EDINBURGH’S ROYAL MILE

-Edinburgh was named as a UNESCO World Heritage site in 1995 due to its 2 contrasting historic areas that divide the city centre.
+Edinburgh was named as a UNESCO World Heritage site in 1995, thanks in part to two contrasting, historic areas that divide its city centre.
 The medieval Old Town, centred around the Royal Mile, and the Georgian New Town are unique and unrivalled in Europe.

 There are many historic points of interest on Edinburgh’s Royal Mile.
-Many of the city’s most famous attractions are located here, such as the Scotch Whisky Experience, Mary King’s Close and St Giles Cathedral.
-There are also many hidden gems.
-Every winding alley and stairway has its own story.
+Several of the city’s most famous attractions are located here, such as the Scotch Whisky Experience, The Real Mary King’s Close and St Giles Cathedral.
+There are also many hidden gems: every winding alley and stairway has its own story.
 A blend of historical restaurants and bars are mixed in with modern cafes and coffee shops, plus dozens of souvenir shops.